 I had lunch all figured out—a place up the street was promising a kid-sized cheese pizza and soda for free all week for elementary-school students from 11 a.m. to 1 p.m.
 I finally had the two younger boys dressed after my videoconference, my first load of clothes in the washer and my now-at-home-from-college oldest ready to take them (of course, I had to throw in a free pizza for him) when I glimpsed the time.

 It was 1:05.
 OK, sandwiches today.

 Except for me.
-I made due with some ramen noodles left on the kitchen table one of the kids didn’t eat.
+I made due with some ramen noodles left on the kitchen table that one of the kids didn’t eat.
 Not a time to waste food.